mui/material-ui/docs/src/pages/components/use-media-query/use-media-query-pt.md

 1. `query` (*String* | *Function*): Uma string representando a consulta de mídia a ser manipulada ou uma função de retorno de chamada aceitando o tema (no contexto) que retorna uma string.
 2. `options` (*Object* [opcional]):
   - `options.defaultMatches` (*Boolean* [opcional]): Como `window.matchMedia()` não esta disponível no servidor, retornamos uma correspondência padrão durante a primeira montagem.
 O valor padrão é `false`.
+  - `options.matchMedia` (*Function* [optional]) You can provide your own implementation of *matchMedia*.
+This can be used for handling an iframe content window.
-  - `options.noSsr` (*Boolean* [opcional]): Padrão é `false`.
+  - `options.noSsr` (*Boolean* [optional]): Defaults to `false`.
 Para realizar a reconciliação de renderização do lado do servidor, ele precisa renderizar duas vezes.
 Uma primeira vez sem nada e uma segunda vez com os filhos.
-Este ciclo de renderização de dupla passagem tem uma desvantagem. É mais lento.
-Você pode definir esse sinalizador para `true` se você **não estiver fazendo a renderização do lado do servidor**.
+Este ciclo de renderização de dupla passagem tem uma desvantagem.
+It's slower.
+You can set this flag to `true` if you are **not doing server-side rendering**.
-  - `options.ssrMatchMedia` (*Function* [opcional]) Você pode fornecer sua própria implementação de *matchMedia*.
-Isso é especialmente útil para [suporte de renderização no lado do servidor](#server-side-rendering).
+  - `options.ssrMatchMedia` (*Function* [optional]) You can provide your own implementation of *matchMedia* in a [server-side rendering context](#server-side-rendering).

 Note: You can change the default options using the [`default props`](/customization/globals/#default-props) feature of the theme with the `MuiUseMediaQuery` key.